My Little Pony (1982 toyline): Toys

 After the relative lack of success of the My Pretty Pony toy line, Hasbro introduced six smaller and colorful versions of the toy in 1982, sold under the title My Little Pony.
-The toy line lead to an explosion of merchandise under the My Little Pony brand.
+The toy line led to an explosion of merchandise under the My Little Pony brand.
 The pony toys were followed by winged ponies, Unicorn ponies, Flutter Ponies and Sea Ponies among others.
 Flutter Ponies were smaller and thinner than Pegasus Ponies, and had fluttering wings.
 The Summerwing Ponies are ponies that also have butterfly wings.
 Windy Wing and the Summer Wing Ponies were smaller than the Flutter Ponies and were proportioned in a similar way, with larger, butterfly-like wings.
 The Happy Tails Ponies are ponies whose tails move when squeezed.
 The Sea Ponies resembled seahorses, and were produced as both adults and babies.
 The Twice As Fancy Ponies are ponies with their bodies covered in symbols.
 The Merry Go Round Ponies are ponies that have blankets on their backs.
-Brush 'n Grow Ponies are ponies that have tails that can be pulled to a longer length.
 Rainbow Curl Ponies are ponies with rainbow curled hair.
 Magic Message Ponies are ponies with heat sensitive Cutie Marks.
 Sunshine Ponies are ponies with hair that change color in the sun.
+Glow 'n Show Ponies are ponies that have glowing translucent bodies filled with bits confetti some of which glows in the dark.
 The Perfume Puff Ponies are ponies that have super poofy hair.
 The Candy Cane Ponies are ponies that have a candy scent and their hair are curled to resemble candy canes.
-The Sundae Best ponies are ponies with an ice cream scent.
-The Sweetberry Ponies are ponies with a berry scent.
-Perfume Puff Ponies are ponies with poofy hair.
-Rockin' Beat Ponies are rock music themed ponies.
+The Sundae Best Ponies are ponies with an ice cream scent.
+The Rockin' Beat Ponies are rock music themed ponies.
 Dance 'n Prance Ponies are ponies with hair accessories.
+Precious Pocket Ponies are ponies that have 3D symbols with accessories.
 Tropical Ponies are tropical-themed ponies.
-Show 'n Glow Ponies are ponies that glow in the dark.
-Princess Brush 'n Grow Ponies are ponies that also have hair that grows when pulled.
+Rockin' Beat Ponies are ponies that have music-themed symbols.
+Teeny Tiny Baby Ponies are babies ponies that are smaller.
+Peek-A-Boo Baby Ponies are the first babies to be able to turn their heads.
 Sweet Ballerina Ponies are ponies with movable limbs and head.
-Loving Family Ponies a family of ponies that consist of a mother, a father, and a baby.
-Peek-A-Boo Baby Ponies are baby ponies that turn their heads.
+Twice As Fancy Ponies are ponies whose whole flanks are covered in symbols.
+Loving Family Ponies are a family of ponies that consist of a mother, a father, and a baby.
 Drink 'n Wet Ponies are baby ponies that wet their diapers.
 First Tooth Baby Ponies are baby ponies with first teeth.
 Windy Wing Ponies are baby ponies with butterfly wings.
+Summer Wing Ponies are ponies that have fluffy manes and tails with butterfly wings.
 Newborn Twin Ponies are baby ponies that are two twins.
+Baby Sparkle Ponies are baby ponies that are translucent with sparkles.
+Baby Fancy Pants Ponies are baby ponies that have entire diapers printed on them rather than the normal symbol.
+Windy Wing Ponies are baby pony that have butterfly wings.
+Sweetberry Ponies are ponies with a berry scent and have delicious berry confections and as their symbols.
 There were also male ponies called 'Big Brother Ponies', which had slightly larger bodies and feathered hooves resembling those of Clydesdale horses.
-In addition, there are also female ponies called 'Sweetheart Sister Ponies', which are slimmer ponies.
+In addition, there are also female ponies called 'Sweetheart Sister Ponies', which are slimmer ponies, as well as Playtime Baby Brother Ponies.